Tom Lancaster

 Teaching

-I wrote a course called Physics in Society giving an introduction to the philosophy and history of physics.
-I recently gave another called Broken Symmetry, which is part of the modernized condensed matter syllabus at Durham.
-In the past I’ve taught the course Mechanics II, which is part of the Foundations of Physics double module.
-Course material for all of these is distributed via DUO.
-Please contact me if you require any further information about this.
+I currently teach an introduction to condensed matter physics for Durham’s 2nd year Physicists.
+A few years ago I wrote a course called Physics in Society giving an introduction to the philosophy and history of physics.
+I also wrote another called Broken Symmetry, which is part of the modernised condensed matter syllabus at Durham.
+In the past I’ve taught the course Mechanics II, which is part of the first year at Durham.

 Other